oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Authorization Code Flow {#authorization_code_flow}
 =======================

-Public browser-based apps needing user authorization create an authorization request URI with the authorization code grant type per Section 4.1 of OAuth 2.0 {{RFC6749}}, using a redirect URI capable of being received by the app.
+Public browser-based apps that use the authorization code grant type described in Section 4.1 of OAuth 2.0 {{RFC6749}} MUST also follow these additional requirements described in this section.

 Initiating the Authorization Request from a Browser-Based Application {#auth_code_request}